nategood/commando/README.md

 ## Installation

-*Commando requires that you are running PHP 5.6 or higher.*
+_Commando requires that you are running PHP 8.1 or higher._

 Commando is [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compliant and can be installed using [Composer](http://getcomposer.org/).
 Add `nategood/commando` to your `composer.json`

     "require": {
         "nategood/commando": "*"